 This is important if you are undertaking, you are the MCQ component of the ARTP certification.
-We will be releasing further learning materials to support you convert Z scores.
+Further material has now been released in your spirometry online blended learning programme with ARTP and spirometry refresher programme under the tab extra resources to support you on your landing page.

-Q. Reference values, there seems to be guidelines that suggest different values to use e.g., LLN, Z scores, % predicted- are we definitely supposed to use the lower limit of normal to analyse the FVC/VC/FEV1
+Q. There seems to be guidelines that suggest different values to use e.g. LLN, Z scores, % predicted- are we definitely supposed to use the lower limit of normal to analyse the FVC/VC/FEV1?